JamesHBickerton/DevNotes/Notes/html.md

 <strong>Pseudo-elements</strong> are written in the CSS with two colons (::).
 An example would be <em>'h1::first-letter'</em> which would mean that you can style every first leader of the h1 class.

 <em>Siblings</em> are all elements that are under the parent element.
-Using the adjacent-sibling pesudo-element will style the very next element in the HTML.
-The adjacent sibling
+Using the <strong>adjacent-sibling</strong> pesudo-element will style the very next element in the HTML.
+The adjacent sibling selector would be for example: h3 <strong>+</strong> p::first-line - would mean only the paragraphs immediately after the h3 would be selected (and the first line obviously).

+The most used pseudo-elements are the after and before pseudo-elements.
+Within both you need to specify the content.